-The long list of turmeric supplement benefits is quite impressive and appealing (read more in Part 1).
-But while most of us would benefit from turmeric’s disease fighting qualities, taking a turmeric supplement isn’t that simple.
+There is a long list of the benefits of turmeric (read more in Part 1).
+But while most of us may benefit from turmeric’s disease fighting qualities, taking a turmeric supplement isn’t that simple.
 There are minimal side effects of turmeric supplements, but one of the more common issues is absorption of the supplement to make a big enough difference in your health.

-Studies have shown that it is very difficult for curcumin to reach blood levels known to affect disease and improve clinical outcomes, even at doses as high as 12,000 mg per day.
-So how can you be sure that your body is actually able to use the turmeric you are taking?
+Because it is very difficult for curcumin to reach blood levels known to affect disease and improve clinical outcomes, how can you be sure that your body is actually able to use the turmeric you are taking?

 Choosing your supplement carefully can help you get a formulation designed for optimal absorption.

-- First, make sure that you are getting the root (or rhizome) of Curcuma longa, standardized to 95% curcuminoids.
+- Make sure that you are getting the root (or rhizome) of Curcuma longa, standardized to 95 percent curcuminoids.
 This ensures a highly concentrated and potent formulation.

 - You can also mix your supplement with fats, which help increase absorption.
-In fact, in both culinary and Ayurvedic practices in South Asia, turmeric is often mixed with ghee (clarified butter), milk, or coconut milk for this reason.
 When cooking with turmeric, be sure to use a healthy fat like coconut or olive oil to aid in absorption.